 GCC AI Jumpstart

-2–3 production-ready AI workflows deployed inside your GCC or GCC-High tenant in 6–8 weeks.
+2–3 production-ready AI workflows deployed inside your GCC tenant in 6–8 weeks.
 Governance documentation, staff training, and a 90-day expansion roadmap included.
 Fixed price.
 Nationwide delivery.
 SAM.gov active.
-The engineer who scopes it builds it.
+Senior engineering from scope through build.

 Most government AI initiatives stall at the planning stage.
-Not for lack of ambition; nobody has actually deployed AI inside a GCC or GCC-High environment before, and the constraints are real.
+Not for lack of ambition; nobody has actually deployed AI inside a GCC environment before, and the constraints are real.
 The GCC AI Jumpstart is engineered to close that gap in 6–8 weeks.
 You get working AI systems, not a roadmap for working AI systems.
 Every engagement ends with production-ready workflows your staff can operate, a governance framework your information security office can audit, and a 90-day roadmap so the next phase is already defined.
-Puget Sound AI delivers this engagement to federal agencies, SLTT government, and federal contractors across the United States.
+Puget Sound AI delivers this engagement to federal agencies and federal contractors across the United States.
 Remote-first delivery.
 SAM.gov active (UEI SU4QWJZWXY97, CAGE 17DX6).
-VOSB; VetCert in progress.
+SBA-certified VOSB.

 Deliverables: Every Engagement